ROCm/HIP/docs/reference/programming_model.rst

 Asynchronous APIs involving a stream all return a stream event which may be used to synchronize the execution of multiple streams.
 A user may enqueue a barrier onto a stream referencing an event.
-The barrier will will block until the command related to the event does not complete, at which point all side-effects of the command shall be visible to commands following the barrier, even if those side-effects manifest on different devices.
+The barrier will block until the command related to the event does not complete, at which point all side-effects of the command shall be visible to commands following the barrier, even if those side-effects manifest on different devices.